lrupp/mydyndns/README.md

 for your dyndns hosts.
 The script asumes that the files are named like the domain, so in the example this means it expects a file named 'dyn.example.com' in '/var/lib/named/dyndns'.

-This should be included in the named.conf like zone "dyn.example.com" {
+This should be included in the named.conf like:

+    zone "dyn.example.com" {
         type master;
         file "dyndns/dyn.example.com";
     };

 Database setup